Key Takeaways:

 - Diminished reflex response

-- Disrupted brain synapses causing impared memory
+- Disrupted brain synapses causing impaired memory

 - Reduced respiration and heart rates due to changes in the neural activity in the brain stem